House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 (World Economic Forum)

-70 deaths a year may not sound many, and it doesn’t garner much attention in the press.
-However, that’s twice as many people as are killed by lightning each year.
+70 deaths a year may not sound like many, and they don’t garner much attention in the press.
+However, that’s twice as many people as lightning kills each year.
 There are 31 fatalities per annum caused by lightning.
-It’s also more than four times as many people are killed by terrorists (14).
-However, lawnmower accidents only account for approximately 10% of the annual deaths as falling out of bed.

 5. You’re also more likely to be killed by a lawnmower than sharks, alligators, snakes, spiders, cows, and dogs combined.